prio-data/views_pipeline/documentation/pipeline_documentation.md

 # Documentation of VIEWS Pipeline 003 (i.e., Cabin Hackaton Pipeline)
 [Link to readme](https://github.com/prio-data/views_pipeline/blob/main/README.md)

-A series of other VIEWS-developed tools are relevant:
-- For documentation of our data ingestion package (i.e., how to add input data to viewser), refer to [ingester3](https://github.com/UppsalaConflictDataProgram/ingester3).
-- For documentation of accessing data on viewser, refer to [viewser](https://github.com/prio-data/viewser).
-- For documentation of stepshifted models, refer to [stepshift](https://github.com/prio-data/stepshift)(*Work in Progress*).
-- Please do not use the views-runs package.
-Views-runs is a previous attempt at a placeholder pipeline with notebooks.
-As such, it should not be used in the current pipeline due to incompatibilities in implementation.

 ## How to Run This Pipeline
 This machine learning (ML) pipeline produces the monthly run of the VIEWS conflict forecasts.
 At this stage, it produces 5 models and is to be expanded gradually.